Introduction

 • Too many tasks: 20+ tasks per cycle = slow, expensive.
 Start with 5–8.
 Add incrementally.

-• Ignoring quiet hours: Without quiet hours, you'll get 2 AM alerts for non-critical items.
+• Ignoring active hours: Without activeHours configured in your heartbeat config (learn more), you'll get 2 AM alerts for non-critical items.
+Set activeHours.start, activeHours.end, and activeHours.timezone in agents.defaults.heartbeat.

 • Full-LLM for everything: Use two-tier.
 Scripts for checks; LLM only when reasoning is needed.
 Saves 70%+ on API costs.